Come to a comfortable seat.

 Legs are relaxed.

-And if you can support your arms.
+And if you can support your arms,

 Either on your lower legs or the props like the blocks.

-To relax your shoulders and upper back.
+It's a little easier to relax your shoulders and upper back.

-If you're not supporting your head.
+If you're not supporting your head,

 Keep your neck neutral.